Lost-Outpost/Telsera/GAMEPLAY.md

 ![telsera-ostim13](https://i.imgur.com/WdCdY0G.png)

 After you've ended your time together via the <kbd>Del</kbd> key, depending on what actions were performed, you'll receive a message at the top left of your screen.
-This is an indication you character has a temporary buff Lover's Comfort!
+This is an indication you character has a temporary buff Lover's Comfort.

 ![telsera-ostim14](https://i.imgur.com/IzhiZoj.png)

 </details>

+**EXTRA NOTE** - There is an Unrestricted Mode within OStim's MCM.
+Head down to the Debug entry, and tick the box "Unrestricted" to access a variety of animations regardless of your character's gender.
+Some clipping may occur depending on which animations you pick, but it's pretty handy nonetheless!

 ### Dragon Claws Auto-Unlock